jdb/jdb.github.com/concurrent/smartpython.rst

   File "<stdin>", line 1, in <module>
 StopIteration

-Generators object raises a :*StopIteration* exception to signal when it has reached the end of the last code section, and that it is no use calling it again.

-*yield* is really powerful: for instance, here is a *lazy* implementation of the fibonacci suite.
+Generators object raises a *StopIteration* exception to simply signal when it has reached the end of the last code section, and that it is no use calling it again. *yield* is really powerful: for instance, here is a *lazy* implementation of the fibonacci suite.

 >>> def fib(max=1000000):
 ...     a,b=1,0